- Search The Registry

 - Creating Support

 - My Account

 *On this date in 1927 Amos Milburn was born.
-He was an African American blues musician and singer.
+He was a Black blues musician and singer.

 Born in Houston, Texas on April Fools Day, he was one of twelve children, six boys and six girls.
 His father was a builder's laborer.
 It is believed that young Milburn could play Jingle Bells on at the age of five.
 His early influences included Rhythm & Blues legend Louis Jordan along with boogie-woogie musicians Pete Johnson, Meade Lux Lewis & Albert Ammons.

 Milburn joined the navy in 1942 by lying about his age and played piano whenever he gained access to a piano while serving his country.
 After the end of World War 2, Amos returned to Houston and formed a band that played The Club Ebony, The Club Matinee & the Keyhole Club in San Antonio.
 It was during this time that he met talent agent Lola Anne Cullum.
 Milburn and Cullum wrote some songs together and Amos signed for Aladdin Records.